houqp/apps/map/PLAN.md

 * when user clicked into the app, they should see a map!
   * The map should take over the whole content area
 * provide a search bar so user can search for location and update the view in the map
-* add place bookmark
+* add points (place bookmark)

 Following features haven't been implemented yet:

+* map app plugin system
 * center map to user's location on app start
 * get direction
-* place bookmark management (delete, rename, share, etc)
+* more point management features (delete, rename, share, etc)
-  * not sure whether we should implement this feature in bookmark app though
   * give tags to bookmarks (good restaurants, bars that sucks, etc)
 * route management (add, share, etc)
+  * parse route from GPX/KML
+  * a workout plugin to share(show off) our workout route
-* communication API for OC apps and other map applications
+* communication API for map app to talk with other OC apps
 * connect map app with calendar app
   * so users can see events' location on a small embedded map.
 * connect map app with contact app